trailofbits/krf/README.md

 * Allow users to specify a particular class of faults, e.g. memory pressure (`ENOMEM`).
   * This should be do-able by adding some more bits to the `personality(2)` value.

+## Thanks

+Many thanks go to [Andrew Reiter](https://github.com/roachspray) for the [initial port](https://github.com/roachspray/fkrf) of KRF to FreeBSD.
+Andrew's work was performed on behalf of the Applied Research Group at Veracode.

 ## Licensing

 KRF is licensed under the terms of the GNU GPLv3.